BlackBerry: Security agencies access

 Research in Motion agreed to give access to private communications to the governments of United Arab Emirates and Saudi Arabia in 2010, and India in 2012.
 The Saudi and UAE governments had threatened to ban certain services because their law enforcement agencies could not decrypt messages between people of interest.

-It was revealed as a part of the 2013 mass surveillance disclosures that the American and British intelligence agencies, the National Security Agency (NSA) and the Government Communications Headquarters (GCHQ) respectively, have access to the user data on BlackBerry devices.
-The agencies are able to read almost all smartphone information, including SMS, location, e-mails, and notes through BlackBerry Internet Service, which operates outside corporate networks, and which, in contrast to the data passing through internal BlackBerry services (BES), only compresses but does not encrypt data.
+It was revealed as a part of the 2013 mass surveillance disclosures that the American and British intelligence agencies, the National Security Agency (NSA) and the Government Communications Headquarters (GCHQ) respectively, had access to the user data on BlackBerry devices.
+The agencies were able to read almost all smartphone information, including SMS, location, e-mails, and notes through BlackBerry Internet Service, which operated outside corporate networks, and which, in contrast to the data passing through internal BlackBerry services (BES), only compressed but did not encrypt data.

 Documents stated that the NSA was able to access the BlackBerry e-mail system and that they could "see and read SMS traffic".
-There was a brief period in 2009 when the NSA was unable to access BlackBerry devices, after BlackBerry changed the way they compress their data.
+There was a brief period in 2009 when the NSA was unable to access BlackBerry devices, after BlackBerry changed the way they compressed their data.
 Access to the devices was re-established by GCHQ.
-GCHQ has a tool named SCRAPHEAP CHALLENGE, with the capability of "Perfect spoofing of emails from Blackberry targets".
+GCHQ had a tool named SCRAPHEAP CHALLENGE, with the capability of "Perfect spoofing of emails from BlackBerry targets".

 In response to the revelations BlackBerry officials stated that "It is not for us to comment on media reports regarding alleged government surveillance of telecommunications traffic" and added that a "back door pipeline" to their platform had not been established and did not exist.

 Similar access by the intelligence agencies to many other mobile devices exists, using similar techniques to hack into them.

 The BlackBerry software includes support for the Dual EC DRBG CSPRNG algorithm which, due to being probably backdoored by the NSA, the US National Institute of Standards and Technology "strongly recommends" no longer be used.
-BlackBerry Ltd. has however not issued an advisory to its customers, because they do not consider the probable backdoor a vulnerability.
+BlackBerry had however not issued an advisory to its customers, because they did not consider the probable backdoor a vulnerability.
 BlackBerry Ltd. also owns US patent 2007189527, which covers the technical design of the backdoor.

 Usage

 President Obama with his BlackBerry in its holster on a flight to Caen, Normandy, France, June 5, 2009.

 Initially the BlackBerry was mostly popular by corporate and business users.
 By the late 2000s however, a growing number of other consumers were using it.

-The (formerly) advanced encryption capabilities of the BlackBerry Smartphone made it eligible for use by government agencies and state forces.
-On January 4, 2022, BlackBerry announced that older phones running BlackBerry 10, 7.1 OS and earlier will no longer work.
+The (formerly) advanced encryption capabilities of the BlackBerry made it eligible for use by government agencies and state forces.